it-blueprints/sysagent/README.md

 ![cluster](https://github.com/it-blueprints/sysagent/blob/main/docs/img/sysagent-domain.drawio.png)

 All of these are Java interfaces.
 In your code you would provide implementions of these.
-The only exception is Step, which is an abstract concept
+The only exception to this is the ``Step`` interface, which is an abstract concept and should not be used directly

 |Entity                | Description|
 |----------------------|--------------------------------------------------------------------------------------------|